For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 That’s right, learn the relevant skills.

-Building a website is the best way to create a training ground that will allow you to get hands on with those skills.
+Building a website is the best way to create a training ground that will allow you to get hands-on experience with those skills.
+You’ll learn how to write posts, write copy, optimize for SEO, create a mailing list (eventually), do affiliate marketing, build an audience, and sell.
+That’s a pretty amazing skillset that every brand is looking for right now.

-So if you’ve got the free time, building your Hobby Hacking site in tandem with starting a freelance business, will give you another avenue for learning essential skills, and give you something to shift gears to when you need a break from freelancing.
+So, if you’ve got the free time, building your hobby site in tandem with starting a freelance business will give you another avenue for learning essential skills and give you something to shift gears to when you need a break from freelancing.

 10) Have More Fun

 It feels like there’s more of a purpose behind what I’m doing, and if I want to go play 18 holes so I can review a new set of clubs?
-You feel a lot less guilty about it when you’re doing it for your business 🙂
+You feel much less guilty about it when doing it for your business. 🙂

 Sean Ogle